Corinthians handed World Cup stadium but still work to do

 OVER BUDGET

-The stadium, scheduled to host six games at the tournament including a semi-final, will cost almost one billion reals (268.00 million pounds) and come in at 14 to 18 percent over budget, Sanchez added, making it among the most expensive of the 12 World Cup grounds.
+The stadium, scheduled to host six games at the tournament including a semi-final, will cost almost one billion reals ($448.16 million) and come in at 14 to 18 percent over budget, Sanchez added, making it among the most expensive of the 12 World Cup grounds.

 It was designed to seat 48,000 fans but another 20,000 temporary seats are being installed for the World Cup.